Riptiva-Roy/HeXplorer/README.md

 # HeXplorer

-#Hexapod robot (Arduino)

-This project contains the code for a hexapod robot, a 6-legged walking creature that mimics an insect-like gait.
-The robot's movements are controlled using Bluetooth communication.
+Get ready to witness the marvel of robotics with HeXplorer - a6-legged creature that flawlessly mimics an insect-like gait.
+Its graceful movements are under your command, thanks to its innovative Bluetooth communication.
+Witness the seamless integration of control and precision as this hexapod glides with unrivaled grace.

 Video of motion:
 https://www.youtube.com/watch?v=sqbBWBNbRG4